-\myparagraph{The Compression property} This \enquote{traditional} line of work on infinitary rewriting is based on ordinal-indexed strongly Cauchy convergent rewriting sequences (\ie rewriting sequences that do not only converge in the topological sense, but such that in addition the computation steps occur deeper and deeper in the rewritten objects).
-A key property of such rewriting systems is \emph{Compression}, that is, the fact that rewriting sequences of arbitrary ordinal length can be compressed to sequences of length $\omega$.
+\myparagraph{The compression property} The \enquote{traditional} line of work on infinitary rewriting is based on ordinal-indexed strongly Cauchy convergent rewriting sequences (\ie rewriting sequences that do not only converge in the topological sense, but such that in addition the computation steps occur deeper and deeper in the rewritten objects).
+A desirable property of such rewriting systems is \emph{compression}, \ie the fact that rewriting sequences of arbitrary ordinal length can be compressed to sequences of length $\omega$.
 For example consider the first-order rewriting rules $a \red_1 f(g(a))$ and $g(f(x)) \red_2 f(x)$, then the (strongly converging) rewriting sequence

 is of ordinal length $\omega \cdot 2$ but can be compressed by interleaving the rewriting steps: